 The User-Principal-Name is important because without it - a session index is not included in the SAML response.
 The session index is very important to correlate an existing session and a log out operation.

 These three attributes are the minimum required.
-The UPN is required in order to proceed with KCD processing on the back end.
+The UPN is required to proceed with KCD processing on the back end.

 Right-click the Authentication Policies folder and select Edit Global Primary Authentication.